pierre-emery/introduction_ML/README.md

 Classical ML (heart disease)
 From the root of the repository:

-bash
-Copy code
 cd classical
-python main.py    # adjust arguments if needed, see the end of main.py for options Deep learning (DermaMNIST) bash
+python main.py    # adjust arguments, see the end of main.py for options Deep learning (DermaMNIST)
-Copy code

 cd deep
-python main.py    # adjust arguments if needed, see the end of main.py for options
+python main.py    # adjust arguments, see the end of main.py for options